 A simple way to honor those who are no longer with us is to light a candle in their memory during your Christmas Eve meal.

 18) Track Santa with Norad

-Your kids will love watching Santa’s present dropping progress around the world at this fun website: http://www.noradsanta.org/
+Your kids will love watching Santa’s present dropping progress around the world on the NORAD Santa Tracker website.

 19) Christmas Eve Bath